Safe exercise for gestational diabetes

 - Greatly improve yours and your baby’s health, both now and in the future including reducing the risk of the baby growing too big.

-- Reduce or avoid muscle and joint pain like back and sacro-iliac (SI) joint pain.
+- Reduce or avoid muscle and joint pain like lower back and hip pain.

 - Help maintain a healthy pregnancy weight gain.